Wedding Vocabulary A-Z

 A

-Aisle- the walking space between two aisles of seats for the bride, groom, wedding party, and family members that leads to the altar where the ceremony will take place
+Aisle- located between two clusters of seating where the guests will sit during the wedding ceremony, the aisle is the walking space between for the bride, groom, wedding party, and family members that leads to the altar where the ceremony will take place

 Altar- a backdrop for a religious wedding ceremony, typically made of candles, murals, floral arrangements, and/or a podium